Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/brainstorm-drivetrain-sensors.typ

   #nb_admonition(
     type: "note",
     [
-    Tracking side to side movement is not required unless the robot can strafe, but it helps majorly reduce error over time, so we've decided we want it.
+    Tracking side to side movement is not required unless the robot can strafe, but it helps majorly reduce error over time, so we've decided it would be beneficial.
     ],
   )